Patient-Drug-Interaction-App/Patient-App/README.md

 # Patient-App Front end

+Front end app using React to connect with Backend Patient App

+Displays Search bar and connects to oracle private instance hosting an ADW

+as of 7/26 deployed on OCI public instance 150.136.66.232

 List of tasks completed
 1) Initial planning: drew out architecture for how front end and back end will connect on Oracle side
 2) App set up: Created basic app structure using npx create-app client and added a backend just for testing.
 I also removed unnneccearry dependencies and files.
 Added differnt proxy in package.json for correct backend (see Patient App backen repo)